arangodb/docs/oasis/cloud-migration-tool.md

 {% hint 'warning' %}
-The migration tool increases the CPU and memory usage of the server you are running on.
+The migration tool increases the CPU and memory usage of the server you are running it on.
 Depending on your ArangoDB usage pattern, it may take a lot of CPU to handle the replication.
 You can stop the migration process anytime if you see any problems.
 {% endhint %}